thorntonrose/yaml-script/README.md

 # YAML Script

 YAML Script is a YAML based scripting language.
+I created it as a fun, tongue-in-cheek way to learn Rust.
+(Who would want to use YAML for scripting?)
+It turned out to be kinda interesting, and I think I wouldn't hate it if I had to use it.

 ## Build